New policy restricting PCS shipment, storage of some lithium batteries takes effect May 15

+Todd suggests customers identify all items and devices that may contain lithium batteries prior to their pack-out dates, and when the moving companies arrive they discuss the size and limitations with the movers.
+If there are concerns about the battery meeting the new shipping policy requirements, its possible that some items may be shipped without the batteries.

+Additionally, the new policy prohibits the storage of any type and size of lithium battery in long term non-temporary storage, however short term storage in-transit is allowed.
+If any shipment is rerouted to or converted to NTS, customers may need to provide disposition instructions to remove these items from their shipments.
+For those customers with items in NTS prior to May 15, it’s understood that lithium batteries may already be contained in these shipments.
+These items will not be removed from NTS, although after delivery the new policy will apply to these items, as well.

-Lithium battery labels demonstrate the potential hazards the batteries present.
-Although the Defense Personal Property Management Office recognizes this new policy on the shipment of lithium batteries may cause an inconvenience to Soldiers and Families, DPPMO is committed to abiding by local and international laws regarding the movement of hazardous cargo.
+Although the Defense Personal Property Management Office recognizes this new policy may be an inconvenience to Soldiers and Families, DPPMO is committed to abiding by local and international laws regarding the movement of hazardous cargo.
 Customers are encouraged to talk to their local transportation offices on this matter and communicate with their moving companies regarding their upcoming PCS moves.

-(Courtesy photo)
+Soldiers and Families can find details on the movement of Lithium batteries and other PCS issues on the Military OneSource personal property movement page at www.militaryonesource.mil/moving-pcs/moving-personal-property or they can contact their local transportation office for assistance.

+With its consolidated Personal Property Shipping Office and Official Travel Branch, BASOPS Trans is a field operating activity under the 405th AFSB providing back-office support functions for personal property shipping, official travel services and quality control disciplinary actions for Army communities in Europe.

 |Date Taken: